kushidat/broaderPredicate_uberon/README.md

   - Sex: any
   - No. of subqueries: 2
   - Property paths: No
-  - Limit on the number of rows returned: 100
+  - Limit on the number of rows returned: 100 and No (all rows)

 The average runtime (10 times):
+  - \> 5 min / all rows [Execution date: 6 June 2024]
-  - \> 5 min [Execution date: 6 June 2024]
+  - \> 5 min / 100 rows [Execution date: 6 June 2024]
-  - 42 sec [Execution date: 4 August 2023, Expression Score: > 99, All rows]
+  - 42 sec / all rows, Expression Score: > 99 [Execution date: 4 August 2023]

 Results:
 [resultOfExample3-2.csv](https://github.com/kushidat/broaderPredicate_uberon/blob/main/resultOfExample3-2.csv)